arkrozycki/megadraw/README.md

 - Multi-user support
 - CCPA + GDPR compliant

+## Installation

+Installation is a cinch.
+Does require at least `node 13.6` if running native.
+You could install via `nvm i 13.6` if you like.
+Or use the docker compose method for easy breezy installation.

 ## Quick Start

-The quickest way is to use run via docker.
+The quickest way to get up and running is via docker.

 ```
 docker-compose up
 ```

 Don't like docker?
 NO PROBLEM.
-Just run:
+Run natively via:

 ```
+node -v # ensure it is 13.6 at least, if not install or use nvm i 13.6
+npm i -g nodemon # install nodemon to monitor for file changes
+npm install
-npm start
+npm start:dev
 ```

 Don't have `npm`?
 Why not?
 Fine, whatever, run: